The 5 Best Canon AE-1 Lenses for All Types of Photography

 Canon FD 50mm f/1.2

-The 50mm f/1.2 was a lens built more for bragging rights and marketing than being usable.
+The 50mm f/1.2 was a “halo lens”, built for bragging rights and marketing purposes.
 Good luck trying to get anything in focus at f/1.2.
-Even if you do, images will be soft.
+The lens is also soft unless it is stopped down, at which point it is similar to other 50mm lenses.

 See current price and more information on: